 4. At Least 200 Million Liters of water to be saved each year

-Progress in 2010: Woolworths have surpassed this target.
-We have saved 302 Million liters of water
+Progress in 2010: Woolworths has surpassed this target and have saved 302 Million liters of water

 5. ZERO food waste in the general waste stream by 2015 where composting facilities are available.

 Progress in 2010: Diverted over 9,000 tonnes of food waste to EarthPower and fit-for-consumption food to food relief organisations

 6. 3.4 Million re-useable crates to replace single-use waxed boxes.